LibreTexts/ngshare/docs/user_guide/notes_admin.rst

 -----------
 * ngshare cannot run concurrently, which may be a bottleneck if too many users are using this service.
-* ngshare stores all uploaded files in a same directory.
+* ngshare stores all uploaded files in one directory.
 This may create performance issues when there are too many files uploaded.
 * Currently there are no control on user uploads (e.g. file size, number of files).